Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 state cannot be made safe in time, the extension degrades deterministically and the ledger still closes.

+The priority order for consensus extensions is: safe, fast, works.
+Safety means extension timing must not create divergent closed-ledger effects when a bounded coordination step can avoid it.
+Fast means those coordination steps stay short and conditional, never becoming an open-ended wait for an extension feature to succeed.
+Works means missed or late extension material follows that feature's deterministic fallback, such as zero entropy for RNG or normal Export retry/expiry, rather than blocking core consensus.

 ## Core Invariants

 1. Core consensus remains keyed by the transaction set.